oneeve8/kobble-data/content/Information.md

 All these together provide a *Preponderance of Evidence* which adds certainty to a hypothesis being true upon which one can build a theory.

-A lack of evidence to support a hypothesis or theory causes loss of certainty of a hypothesis being true.
+A lack of evidence causes loss of certainty of a hypothesis being true.

 Acceptance, assumption, axiom, certainty, conclusion, conjecture, conviction, deduction, theorem, theory, guess, hypothesis, postulation, presumption, presupposition, supposition, opinion